Banco del Estado de Chile (MIGA-14787)

 If provided by the financial institution, the Early Warning System Team writes a short summary describing the purported development objective of the project and project components.
 Review the complete project documentation for a detailed description.

-This summary covers an application made by Banco del Estado de Chile (BancoEstado) for proposed non-shareholder loans totaling up to US$500 million, with a tenor of 15 years (the Loans).
+As stated by the MIGA, this summary covers an application made by Banco del Estado de Chile (BancoEstado) for proposed non-shareholder loans totaling up to US$500 million, with a tenor of 15 years (the Loans).
 The Loans are to be provided by lender(s) yet-to-be-identified.

 MIGA is considering issuing guarantees for an amount of up to US$780 million covering the Loans against the risk of Non-Honoring of Sovereign Financial Obligations by a State-Owned Enterprise (NHFO-SOE).